Saturday, November 12, 2011

 1967: The Beatles filmed three promotional clips for the single "Hello Goodbye" at the Saville Theatre in London.
 In the first, the group wore the uniforms they wore in the movie Sgt.
 Pepper's Lonely Hearts Club Band.
 They wore normal, everyday clothes in the second and in the third, the clip showed sequences from the group's first two movies plus additional shots of the group doing the dance the twist.

-1969: "Rudolph the Red-Nosed Reindeer" by Gene Autry went over a million copies sold and earned a gold record.
+1969: "Rudolph the Red-Nosed Reindeer" by Gene Autry went over a million copies sold and earned a Gold record.

 1970: Martha Reeves and her husband celebrated the birth of son Eric.